 When it comes to our businesses, the science is conclusive: Our brains are not wired to multitask, and decision-making quality drops when we’re tired.
-To add more insult to injury, research shows that when you clock in more than 50-55 hours a week, cognitive performance (that is, the ability to reason and think critically and creatively) and the quality of your work suffers.
+To add more insult to injury, research shows that when you clock in more than 50 to 55 hours a week, cognitive performance (that is, the ability to reason and think critically and creatively) and the quality of your work suffers.

 Let’s get practical.
 Do you notice that you’re “tapped out” or fresh out of ideas after a long day on the job?
 Do your eyes glaze over important documents that impact your small business?
 While working at an agency start-up and for my own small marketing business, I noticed that I operated under the law of diminishing returns — the more I slogged away in front of a computer, the more catatonic I became.

 And forget about the always-on mentality of technology, where we’re attached to our phones and everyone expects that we’re accessible 24/7.
-When we’re not working on our business, we’re thinking about it, and it’s become the norm for entrepreneurs and small business owners to clock in 60-80-hour work weeks.
+When we’re not working on our business, we’re thinking about it, and it’s become the norm for entrepreneurs and small business owners to clock in 60 to 80-hour work weeks.

 In a 2012 report that’s still relevant, 150 years of research shows that overworking hurts profits, productivity, and employee morale and well-being.
 We can accomplish more in 40 hours than 80.